Privacy & Cookie Statement

 As appropriate, the IET may disclose your information to any of these legal entities for the purposes of introducing and delivering goods and services to you.
 In order to offer you the IET's global activities, it may be necessary to share personal data with IET Local Networks (set up and run by IET volunteers for the benefit of members), and IET offices outside the European Economic Area (EEA).

 IET Services Limited is registered in England & Wales (no 909719).

-Typically, the following details are required in order to send any products that you have ordered, or for event registration purposes: name, address and other contact information such as telephone number.
+Typically, the following details are required in order to supply any products that you have ordered, or for event registration purposes: name, address and other contact information such as telephone number and email address.
 If you are (or are applying to become) a member of the IET, your personal data will be used to provide the members' services that you require.

 What the IET does with your data

 The IET protects the privacy of your information using secure servers.
 The information that you provide will be kept confidential and only used to support the IET's relationship with you.

 Your details will be made available, as appropriate, to those officers of the IET who are responsible for the services that you request.
 Services such as Local Network activities and advice on achieving professional registration are mostly delivered by volunteer members.
 Publications and membership subscriptions are examples of services mostly delivered by the staff in the main offices.